thoughtworks/build-your-own-radar/README.md

 	Apache Kylin	assess	platforms				        TRUE	Apache Kylin is an open source analytics solution ...
 	JSF		hold	languages & frameworks  FALSE	We continue to see teams run into trouble using JSF ...

+### Sharing the sheet

-In Google Docs, go up to the `File` menu and pick `Publish to the web`, then click `Start publishing`.
-A URL will appear, something like `https://docs.google.com/spreadsheets/d/1YXkrgV7Y6zShiPeyw4Y5_19QOfu5I6CyH5sGnbkEyiI/pubhtml`.
+* In Google sheets, go to 'File', choose 'Publish to the web...' and then click 'Publish'.
+* Close the 'Publish to the web' dialog.
+* Copy the URL of your editable sheet from the browser (Don't worry, this does not share the editable version).

-Copy that!
-In theory you're interested only in the part between `/d/` and `/pubhtml` but you can use the whole URL if you want.
+The URL will be similar to [https://docs.google.com/spreadsheets/d/1waDG0_W3-yNiAaUfxcZhTKvl7AUCgXwQw8mdPjCz86U/edit](https://docs.google.com/spreadsheets/d/1waDG0_W3-yNiAaUfxcZhTKvl7AUCgXwQw8mdPjCz86U/edit).
+In theory we are only interested in the part between '/d/' and '/edit' but you can use the whole URL if you want.

+### Building the radar

-Paste the URL in the input field on the main page.
+Paste the URL in the input field on the home page.

 That's it!